A new landmark hotel for Budapest

 Thanks to Archicad’s Bluebeam Connection, project stakeholders had direct access to the most commonly used review process features.
 It created a uniform working environment, where, as Tamás Márkus Sr. put it, everyone was able to “speak the same language”.

-Five times faster quantity takeoffs and estimations
+Five times faster quantity estimations

 The team found the Dynamic Fill function and measurement tools in Revu particularly helpful for ensuring the accuracy of their outcomes.
 The fact that Revu can handle drawings of any scale was also beneficial.